 Begin with planning me-time first since it can also help you manage stress.

-Whether it’s a day or an hour per week, set up a fixed time and commit to make it happen.
+Whether it’s a day or an hour per week, set up a fixed time and commit to making it happen.

 Plan ahead what you’re going to do: